Lentiviral vectors and plasmids FAQ

 To increase biosafety, all of our lentiviral vectors are self-inactivating (SIN) vectors, in which the viral enhancer and promoter have been deleted.
 Transcription inactivation of the LTR in the SIN provirus prevents mobilization by replication competent viruses and enables regulated expression of the genes from the internal promoters without cis-acting effects of the LTR.

-Replication competent viruses (RCV) are virus particles capable of infecting cells and replicating to produce additional infectious particles.
+Replication competent lentiviruses (RCL) are virus particles capable of infecting cells and replicating to produce additional infectious particles.

-The existence of RCV in stable cell lines generated by lentiviral vector transduction is a safety concern.
-As such lentiviral vectors have been engineered to significantly reduce the likelihood of RCV production.
-These engineered lentiviral vectors have an excellent safety record, as there are no known reports of actual RCV production.
+The existence of RCL in stable cell lines generated by lentiviral vector transduction is a safety concern.
+As such lentiviral vectors have been engineered to significantly reduce the likelihood of RCL production.
+These engineered lentiviral vectors have an excellent safety record, as there are no known reports of actual RCL production.

-Although RCV remains a theoretical concern, most institutes have specific requirements related to testing transduced cells for RCV.
-A p24 ELISA assay is the most commonly used test to demonstrate the absence of RCV in a sample of transduced cells.
-Imanis offers p24 ELISA RCV testing for lentivirus; visit our Sample Analysis page for more information.
+Although RCL remains a theoretical concern, most institutes have specific requirements related to testing transduced cells for RCL.
+A p24 ELISA assay is the most commonly used test to demonstrate the absence of RCL in a sample of transduced cells.
+Imanis offers p24 ELISA RCL testing for lentivirus; visit our Sample Analysis page for more information.